-Subject Dotail Dologated by: Dologated to: Flowers, Bulbs and Trees.
-Inland Revenue Mobile Advice Centre.
-Detail To approve requests from charitable organisations to plant flowers, bulbs and trees in support of the Charity in parks and open spaces.
-To determine requests to site a mobile tax advice centre on the Recreation Road South Car Park.
-Delegated by: Cabinet/Leader.
-Cabinet/Leader.
-Delegated to: Head of Environmental Services and Environmental Services Manager Head of Environmental Services. Нау.
+Subject Detail Delegated by: Delegated to: Flowers, Bulbs To approve requests from Cabinet/Leader.
+Head of and Trees. charitable organisations to plant Environmental Services and flowers, bulbs and trees in support of the Charity in parks Environmental and open spaces.
+Services Manager Inland Revenue To determine requests to site a Cabinet/Leader.
+Head of Mobile Advice mobile tax advice centre on the Environmental Centre.
+Recreation Road South Car Park.
+Services.
+Hay.
 To determine requests to harvest hay from areas of recreation and amenity land subject to any environmental and conservation considerations and that any income generated be allocated to recreation purposes.
 Cabinet/Leader.
 Head of Leisure and Cultural Services Dogs.
 To make decisions connected with the control of dogs and fouling nuisance including the designation of areas of land under The Dogs (Fouling of Land) Act 1996.
 Cabinet/ Leader.
-Head of Worcestershire Regulatory Services.
+Head of Worcestershire Regulatory Services